Jeanmatozo/AI-LLM-security-lab/attacks/Indirect Prompt Injection/scenario_02_rag_document_poisoning.md

 - A.8.15 — Logging and monitoring
 ---

-## Red Team Analysis
+## Red Team Perspective

-From an adversarial perspective, this failure mode is attractive because it:
-- Requires no exploit or malware
-- Appears as legitimate system usage
-- Bypasses traditional detection and DLP controls

----
-## Conclusion

-This scenario demonstrates that **indirect prompt injection via retrieved documents can fully override RAG system behavior**.
-Without explicit trust boundary enforcement and document sanitization, RAG architectures remain vulnerable to content poisoning attacks that are difficult to detect and audit.
+This scenario reflects a realistic adversarial approach where the attacker poisons stored content rather than interacting maliciously with the system.
+The attack appears as legitimate system usage and bypasses traditional perimeter defenses, user awareness, and many detection controls.